 - A medical condition (such as a breathing disorder or clotting disorder), or

 - An extremely high level of inebriation or unconsciousness (making it difficult or impossible to complete a breath test).

-By law, anyone who drives with a more than a certain amount of alcohol in his or her system is considered to be under the influence.
+By law, driving with more than a certain amount of alcohol in your system is considered driving under the influence.
 This is known as a “per se” DUI under the Vehicle Code sections set forth below.

 California’s “per se” DUI code sections